Victor101106/Victor101106/README.md

 Hello!
 I'm Victor Gabriel, a web developer from Brazil.
 I am currently studying IT Technician at the Instituto Federal do Maranhão (IFMA).
 I have a passion for programming and am always looking for new knowledge and challenges.
 Thank you for your visit!

-## Checkers Warriors

-I'm currently developing Checkers Warriors, a game that brings together all the checkers variants in the world and a variant with special rules on a single platform.
-About the project, it is a multiplayer browser game with a pixelated look made in HTML5, CSS3 and JS/TS.

 ## Contact Me

 If you want to know more about me or my projects, feel free to contact me: victorgabriel101106+github@gmail.com